COVID-19 pandemic in Lebanon: Politicization

 As the first flight introducing coronavirus patients was a flight from Qom, Iran—a city plagued by the coronavirus—some Lebanese citizens and media have cast blame onto Iran and Hezbollah for being silent about the issue and not taking necessary measures against it.
 Some agents blamed Iran for bringing the virus into the country.
 Following that, Information Minister Manal Abdul-Samad warned against involving political tensions in the pandemic.

 Economic impact

 Non-payment of salaries was reported.
 A suffocating economic crisis has left Lebanon's poor with little or no means to cope with extra hardship.

 The United Nations High Commissioner for Human Rights Michelle Bachelet raised the alarm on Lebanon's socio-economic crisis on 10 July 2020.
 Her statement cited Lebanese and UN figures that estimated 75% of Lebanon's population are in need of aid.
 Since October, the lebanese pound had lost more than 80% of its value and chronic power cuts are now the norm.
 In addition, Lebanon hosts more than 250,000 migrant workers, many of which have lost their jobs, not been paid, been left homeless, and unable to send remittances to their families back home.
-Bachlet called on the country's political parties to urgently enact reforms and prioritize essentials such as electricity, food, health and education.
+Bachelet called on the country's political parties to urgently enact reforms and prioritize essentials such as electricity, food, health and education.